kiwicampus/SD-final-project/planner/docs/homework.md

 --------
 **BASIC POINTS**:

-Here are the basic points to accomplish the project, what we are evaluating you is the knowledge in python, GCP API's,  ROS2 in a basic level of concepts and implementation, and also a speed and turn profile implementation.
+Here are the basic points to accomplish the project, what we are evaluating you is the knowledge in python, GCP API's,  ROS2 in a basic level of concepts and implementation.
 This part of the project is more for the understanding of itself because we invite you to make the extra-homework, which is the real challenge, where you'll have to be more creative and go further.

 Well, the recommendation in this section is to start with the python nodes.
 You won't have to change the input or output attributes in any function or method, just implement functions contents, and operations, import a library and use it inside.